Skip to main content

 Both providers use a reimbursement model, but Genki has a slight edge in processing speed.

 Genki: You pay out of pocket, collect receipts and medical documentation, then submit through their online portal.
 Processing typically takes 1-2 weeks for standard medical claims.
-Most Genki plans have a 0 EUR deductible (Explorer and Premium), meaning every eligible expense is reimbursable from the first euro.
-Traveller plan has a 250 EUR deductible.
+Genki Traveler has a €50 deductible per insurance case, waived for inpatient hospital stays.

 Heymondo: Also reimbursement-based.
 You pay upfront and submit claims through their app with photos of receipts and documentation.
 Processing takes 7-15 business days on average.
 Most plans have a $0 deductible, meaning every eligible expense is reimbursed.
 For emergency hospitalizations, Heymondo coordinates direct billing through their 24/7 assistance line.

-Claims verdict: Genki edges ahead slightly.
+Claims winner: Genki edges ahead slightly.
 Both are fast (1-2 weeks), but Genki’s consistent 1-2 week processing is marginally quicker than Heymondo’s 7-15 business day range.
 Both offer zero deductible on most plans, which is excellent.

 Pre-existing Conditions